 It’s easy to compare the value of platforms to the value that Stripe brought to an entirely different space (payments acceptance).
 They act as program managers, absorb the most demanding fronts and offer Freelance Genius a radically better experience.
 Let’s look at how platforms solve for the key fronts:

 - Compliance: platforms typically absorb the complexity and day-to-day work associated with compliance.
-Unit would allow Freelance Genius to operate a fully compliant product, but without dedicated compliance hires and with only a fraction of the compliance requirements that banks typically make (see what “last mile compliance” does Unit require?).
+Unit would allow Freelance Genius to operate a fully compliant product, but without dedicated compliance hires and with only a fraction of the compliance requirements that banks typically make.
 Our compliance team has the expertise and tools to handle manual account approvals, investigate suspicious activity as required by law, examine end-customer complaints and perform dozens of day-to-day activities as required by our partner banks.